KaminariIkazuchi/Arduino/README.md

-# mini_proximity_sensor
+# Mini Proximity Sensor

-That's my first project on Arduino, a mini proximity sensor that turns a led on when an object is close to ten centimeters from the ultrasonic sensor
+That's my first project on Arduino, a mini proximity sensor that turns a led on when an object is close to ten centimeters from the ultrasonic sensor.

+This project will have some improvements in the future.

 ## Getting Started